 2. Cerebral Palsy from Oxygen Deprivation (Hypoxic-Ischemic Encephalopathy) or Trauma During Labor and Delivery

-- Macrosomia or Cephalopelvic Disproportion (CPD): Macrosomia (when a baby is much larger than normal) and cephalopelvic disproportion (CPD) (when the mother’s pelvis and fetus’ head are not in proportion for delivery) can both lead to a traumatic delivery, which can in turn increase the risk of cerebral palsy.
+- Macrosomia or Cephalopelvic Disproportion (CPD): Macrosomia (when a baby is much larger than normal) and cephalopelvic disproportion (CPD) (when the mother’s pelvis and fetus’ head are not in proportion for delivery) can both lead to a traumatic delivery, which can, in turn, increase the risk of cerebral palsy.

-- Hypoxic-Ischemic Encephalopathy (HIE): HIE is brain injury that occurs due to a lack of oxygen-rich blood in the brain, either caused by restricted blood flow or decreased oxygen in the baby’s body.
+- Hypoxic-Ischemic Encephalopathy (HIE): HIE is a brain injury that occurs due to a lack of oxygen-rich blood in the brain, either caused by restricted blood flow or decreased oxygen in the baby’s body.
 HIE resulting from a hypoxic-ischemic event can lead to cerebral palsy.

 - Use of Pitocin or Cytotec: Pitocin and Cytotec are drugs given to mothers to speed up labor.
 Sometimes contractions can get too fast and strong (hyperstimulation), and this pressure can deprive the baby of oxygen-rich blood.
 Hyperstimulation also can cause excessive pressure on the baby’s head, which can cause brain trauma.
 Both oxygen-deprivation and brain trauma can lead to cerebral palsy.